Best Affiliate Marketing Courses & Online Training (2020): Discover the Best Affiliate Marketing Course for You!

 As you can see, the course isn’t centered around a website.
 Instead, Spencer teaches you how to be an affiliate who provides value, via the traffic sources above, and teaches you how to use funnels to make money as an affiliate.

 Affiliate Secrets 2.0 is best for people who don’t want to get into the nitty-gritty of creating a website and ranking on Google.
 If you want to learn how to use Google Adwords, Facebook Ads, or be a YouTube affiliate, with the help of affiliate funnels, this course is for you.

-- Teaches an affiliate marketing strategy that utilized marketing funnels
+- Teaches an affiliate marketing strategy that utilized marketing funnels and landing pages

 - Great tips and tricks for ranking on YouTube

 - One of the few affiliate marketing courses that teach how to do Google AdWords well

 - Google AdWords requires a monthly ad budget

 - Multiple traffic channels can lead to shiny object syndrome if you’re not careful

 - No talk about Google or other search engines